KaeyaBuilds/artifact-and-weapon/README.md

 Join our Discord at: https://discord.gg/CewbQqQATp

 Here we provide a comprehensive ranking of the best weapons for physical and cryo Kaeya and the artifacts you want to build for each weapon.
+Check out the descriptions below the tables for how to interpret them.

 Physical Kaeya best weapon and artifacts: